tuya/tuya-home-assistant/README.md

 </p>

 ## Important Note

-We are announcing that the **Tuya v2 integration** hosted on this repository is no longer maintained.
-Only the related documentation will remain in this repository as shown below:
+We are announcing that the **Tuya v2 integration** hosted on this repository is no longer maintained by the Tuya Developer Team.
+Only the related documentation will be provided in this repository as shown below:

 - Tutorials
 - FAQs